Chirag Vohra

-Chirag Vohra is an Indian television, stage and film actor.
+Chirag Vohra is an Indian television, stage and brilliant film actor.
 He has acted in films like Tere Bin Laden, Billu, Heyy Babyy, Mangal Pandey: The Rising, Jaago and Rehnaa Hai Terre Dil Mein and Scam 1992 (2020).

 He is well known as a theater artist.
 He performed the role of Phoolmani in the play Master Phoolmani.
 Other plays he has performed in include Gandhi Ke Godse and Kishan vs Kanhaiya, and Lagan Gadu Chale Adu.
 His image is used in advertisements, including for Choloromint and Pond's.

 He played in many Gujarati and Hindi TV serials including Hum Paanch, Saraswatichandra, Sumit Sambhaal Lega, the role of Bhaiya in the daily comic serial Bhai Bhaiya Aur Brother.
 He also played in OMG – Oh My God!.

 In 2024, Vohra was cast as Mahatma Gandhi in the television series Freedom at Midnight.
 The actor lost 15kg to portray Gandhi in the role.